 BC Ricci Institute–HYI Joint Visiting Researcher Fellowship Program

 The Boston College Ricci Institute for Chinese-Western Cultural History is a premier global resource for the study of Chinese-Western cultural exchange with a core focus on the social and cultural history of Christianity in East Asia, including Japan, Korea, and Vietnam.
-The Ricci Institute collections include some 100,000 volumes.
+The Ricci Institute collections include over 100,000 volumes.
 The majority of these volumes concern traditional China with a special concentration on the Jesuits missions, East–West cultural exchange, and the history of the Ming–Qing period, roughly from the 16th–19th centuries.
 In addition to these volumes there are more than 400,000 digital documents, photos, manuscripts, microfilms, paintings, and artefacts, including fifteen special archival collections.
 For more detailed information on the Ricci Institute’s collections please see the online catalogue.
 The Ricci Institute Library has added thousands of volumes annually.
 About 60% of the volumes are in Chinese, with additional materials in Japanese, Korean, and Manchu, as well as in English, Portuguese, French, Spanish, German, and Latin.